UAL-RE/ReQUIAM/README.md

 A list of released features and their issue number(s).
 List is sorted from moderate to minor revisions for reach release.

+v0.14.0:
+ * Enhancements to `script_run` script:
+   - Option to run with subset of org codes or portal names #65
+   - Option to switch between production and testing Grouper stems for #68
+   - Disable adding undergrads to 100MB quota #69
+   - Bug: Remove extraneous messages from `ManualOverride` #77
+ * Enhancements to `user_update` script:
+   - Option to create indirect membership for active #72
+   - Option to not update manual CSV files #76
+ * Bug: handling of multi-classification members for `quota` #78

 v0.12.0 - 0.12.2:
  * Grouper API tool, `GrouperAPI` #42, #60
  * Grouper group creation with `add_grouper_group` script #42, #58